ryanlaney/drf-tsdk/README.md

 # TODO

-- [ ] Add support for FilterInspectors and Paginators
+- [ ] Add support for DRF FilterInspectors and Paginators
 - [ ] Throw an error if two Interfaces are generated with the same name
 - [ ] Throw an error if two endpoints have the same path
 - [ ] Refactor... especially *generate_typescript_bindings.py*
-- [ ] Automatically resolve endpoint URL if possible (i.e. using Django `reverse`)
-- [ ] Automatically resolve endpoint type (_GET_, _POST_, etc) if possible (i.e. also using Django `reverse` and inspecting the view decorators)
-- [ ] Add support for `serializer_class` in ViewSets, overridable by `response_serializer`.
-Investigate how this is handled by DRF e.g. when generating Swagger docs and mimic this behavior.

 # Current Limitations